 Duck Eggs vs Chicken Eggs

 There are also some differences in the nutritional composition of a duck egg compared to a chicken egg.
 In general, duck eggs contain more protein, calories, fat, dietary cholesterol, vitamins and minerals than chicken eggs.
 Eggs from pastured ducks will be higher in nutritional value than eggs from birds that are cooped up.
 If your doctor has you on a low fat, low cholesterol diet, you might want to stick with chicken eggs, or egg whites.
-Most health experts now agree that saturated fats and trans fats have a greater impact on our cholesterol levels than dietary cholesterol.
+But, most health experts now agree that saturated fats and trans fats have a greater impact on our cholesterol levels than dietary cholesterol.
 Duck eggs do contain more saturated fat than chicken eggs…something to be aware of if you have a history of heart disease in your family.

 Eating Duck Eggs